toybreaker/jeancouteau/_articles/upcoming-ramadan-upholding-tolerance.md

 It may have been discriminative, but it was also a way out.

 This example shows that tolerance is not a simple matter of good will.
-It has to be properly “managed” at the grassroot level.
+It has to be properly “managed” at the grassroots level.

 In the end, the future of tolerance in Indonesia depends not only on lofty abstract principles, but also on our awareness of the social issues that arise as the result of economic and cultural transformations.